lud/tonka/spec.md

 event generators of those projects.

 When an event generator fires, it targets a project and a grid.
-This project's grid is loaded to create a new operator (implementing a grid instance).
+This project's grid configuration is loaded to create a new grid instance.
 The grid receives the input and executes all actions in the grid that can be executed from that input.

 ## Issues Fetching & Caching